 Our tutors come from a range of backgrounds, including teaching and lecturing, working professionals with experience and expertise in their respective fields, as well as some carefully selected university students and recent graduates with excellent current knowledge of the education system.
 This broad range of backgrounds allows Tutorspot tutors to help all students excel, whether that’s with dedicated sessions during the exam period or throughout the academic year, as there is a tutor to suit everyone.

-In this article, Tutorspot speaks to two excellent Chemistry tutors to discuss their backgrounds and passion for the subject, as well as some of their expert study advice for students working towards their A-Levels.
-We speak to Hayley, who has 20 years of experience tutoring Chemistry and six years working as a qualified Chemistry teacher and to Gareth, with 21 years of experience teaching Chemistry in secondary schools to students in KS3, GCSE and at A-Level.
+In this article, Tutorspot speaks to an excellent Chemistry tutor to discuss their background and passion for the subject, as well as some of their expert study advice for students working towards their A-Levels.
+We speak to Gareth, who has 21 years of experience teaching Chemistry in secondary schools to students in KS3, GCSE and at A-Level.

 Background: Teaching in secondary schools, ages 11-18, delivering Key Stage 3, GCSE and A-Level Chemistry, and in Further Education, teaching A-Level Chemistry and equivalent, BTEC Forensic Science and Applied Science, Science for HE.
 Gareth is also an examiner, writing and delivering Chemistry exams for a range of exam boards including Pearsons, Edexcel and AQA, marking and moderating exams as well as producing resources for Science qualifications.